mduckham/SMURF/README.md

 This is the repository of source codes and datasets for SMURF (spatial management, update, and revision framework), a common ontological core to support enrichment of foundation spatial data with semantics.
 The project grew out of the Dynamic Vicmap project: a collaboration between the [http://geosensor.net/gkl/](RMIT Geographic Knowledge Lab), [https://frontiersi.com.au/](FrontierSI), Victorian Government Spatial Services, and the [https://smartsatcrc.com/](SmartSat CRC).
 The Dynamic Vicmap project tested out SMURF by building a Victorian statewide semantically annotated hydrological knowledge graph, which can be downloaded from this site.

 ## Semantic data enrichment
 Dynamic Vicmap used SMURF to support semantic spatial data enrichment: extending conventional spatial data and data models with additional ontological structure that provides meaning, background, and context.
-The semantic dada enrichment process typically has three steps.
+The semantic dada enrichment process typically has four stages.

 1. **Ontology Engineering**: The SMURF ontology [DV_project](StateLevelTest/Ontology/DV_project.rdf) has been created based on the following standardized ontology as well as our own created data properties (shown as green):